-The swimming committee are here to make sure you have the best possible swimming experience during your time here at university.
-The club is run entirely by the Committee, made up of the 11 students below.
-If you need help with anything to do with the club or simply want to know more get in contact with a member of committee or let us know through the contact page and we’ll do all we can to help!
-The committee are supported in coaching by our 2 coaches, Jo John and TBC.
-Scroll down to find out more about the 2018/2019 committee.
+The 2020/21 swimming committee are here to make sure you have the best possible swimming experience during your time here at university.
+The club is run entirely by the committee, made up of the 12 students below.
+If you need help with anything to do with the club or simply want to know more, get in contact with a member of committee or let us know through the contact page and we’ll do all we can to help!

 Event & Relations Secretary

 Heya, I’m Ken, as this years events sec I’m responsible for the trips and large scale stuff with the club.
 Germany, varsity, socials I’ll be there.
 Third year lawyer, third year swimmer, any qs shoot me a message.